 5. Increase Cost

-Finally, a debt collector in Canada doesn’t have the right to increase the cost of your debt beyond legal and non-sufficient fees.
+Finally, a debt collector in Canada doesn’t have the right to increase the cost of a debtor’s obligation beyond legal and non-sufficient fees.

 That’s all about the limitations of debt collectors’ roles in Canada.

-What Happens if You Don’t Pay a Collection Agency?
+What Happens if a Debtor Fails to Pay a Collection Agency?

 1. Reduce Credit Score

-As mentioned previously, a debt collector has the right to report you to the Canadian credit bureaus in order to recover outstanding debt.
+As mentioned previously, a debt collector has the right to report a debtor to the Canadian credit bureaus in order to recover outstanding debt.

 The implications of these are well known.
-Besides lowering your credit score, your chances of getting loans in the future will be limited.
+Besides lowering a debtor’s credit score, their chances of getting loans in the future will be limited.

-But even if you’re approved for a loan, the interest rate will usually be high.
+But even if they’re approved for a loan, the interest rate will usually be high.

-Also, reporting you to a credit bureau in Canada may lead to rent disapproval by landlords, high insurance premiums, and missing employment opportunities, among others.
+Also, reporting a debtor to a credit bureau in Canada may lead to rent disapproval by landlords, high insurance premiums, and missing employment opportunities, among others.

 3. Legal Action

-Debt collectors have the right to pursue legal action against you if you fail to pay your debt for a particular period.
+Debt collectors have the right to pursue legal action against a debtor if they fail to pay their debt for a particular period.

-As a result, you may face stringent court-ordered duties that may go against your wish.
-If you fail to meet the duties, the debt collector has the right to place levies on your car, bank accounts or force you to sell your assets.
+As a result, a debtor may face stringent court-ordered duties that may go against their wish.
+If they fail to meet the duties, the debt collector has the right to place levies on their car, bank accounts or force them to sell their assets.